sebastien-zhou/documentation-ia-product/documentation/igrc-platform/metadata/06-compute.md

 ---
-layout: page
 title: "Computing Metadata"
-parent: "Metadata"
-grand_parent: "iGRC Platform"
-nav_order: 6
-permalink: /docs/igrc-platform/metadata/metadata-compute/
+description: "How to compute metadata"
 ---

-# Table of contents
-{: .no_toc .text-delta }

-1. TOC
-{:toc}
----
+# Computing metadata

 It is also possible to compute a metadata.
-Some of the use cases that have been described in this document ([here](igrc-platform/metadata/metadata-use-cases.md)) use computed metadata.
+Some of the use cases that have been described in [this document](./02-use-cases) to computed metadata.

 The use case that calculates KPIs requires computation of metadata.
 Computing KPIs can be difficult at collect time because they can require information collected or computed during the activation phase.
 In the case of the KPI of the number of privileged accounts per identity the reconciliation phase needs to be computed.